saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| OPTIONAL | BOOLEAN | <span className="sauceDBlue">Virtual and Real Devices</span> |</small></p>

-Prevents the device to be reset before the session startup if set to `true`.
-This means that the application under test is not going to be terminated neither its data cleaned.
+If set to `true` it prevents the device from resetting before the session startup.
+This means the application under test will not be terminated or its data cleaned.
 This capability behaves differently across virtual and real devices.

 **For Real Devices:**